tjumyk/smonitor/README.md

 * Processes (pid, ppid, user, mem, cpu, time, command)
 * Active Users (name, terminal, from address, login time, pid)

-When NVidia(R) GPUs and the corresponding driver are installed, it also support the following metrics
+When NVIDIA(R) GPUs and the corresponding driver are installed, it also support the following metrics

 * GPUs (utilization, GPU memory utilization, fan speed, temperature, power, [performance state](https://docs.nvidia.com/deploy/nvml-api/group__nvmlDeviceEnumvs.html#group__nvmlDeviceEnumvs_1g9de0cdfc67dfc2704b86344a7d5dc4fb), processes using GPUs)

-Note: some of the above GPU metrics are not available for old models of NVidia GPUs.
+Note: some of the above GPU metrics are not available for old models of NVIDIA GPUs.

 ### Supported OS